vollov/boot-template/readme.md

 	* theme is the folder to store static web page design
 	* node folder is the folder to store node http server and running web page

-##To install on a
+##To install on Linux or windows
-	1. install nodejs will install nodejs and
+	1. install nodejs will install nodejs and npm
 	2. cd node-template/node
 	3. npm install